l7mp/l7mp-media-plane-controller/controller/apis/README.md

 # API files

-Between these api files has a lot of duplications because I don't known how to do it in one file without a lot of conditional statement.
+Between these API files have a lot of duplications because I don't know how to do it in one file without a lot of conditional statements.

 ## async_kube_api.py

-This kind of Kubernetes API is only used when you want to handle ws traffic, because you cannot use traditional threading when the websocket server is asyncio, because they will make a big mess, when they are used together.
+This kind of Kubernetes API is only used when you want to handle ws traffic, because you cannot use traditional threading when the WebSocket server is asyncio, because they will make a big mess, when they are used together.

 ## kube_api.py